dljjqy/DSM/README.md

 ## Tips

 This paper focuses on constructing deep surrogate models for solving reaction–diffusion problems.
-The main difficulty in designing surrogate models lies in balancing accuracy and computational complexity.
 It is easy to observe that when training neural networks using traditional numerical schemes, the following inequality holds:
 $$
 \|u - u_\theta \| \leq \|u - u^h\| + \|u^h - u_\theta\|,